ChrisMM/tikibase/README.md

 ### best practices

-- **avoid deep hierarchies:** Taxonomies are highly debatable, even amongst your current and future self.
+- **avoid deep hierarchies:** Taxonomies are highly debatable, even between your current and future self.
 Keep information organized in a relatively flat namespace and retrieve information alphabetically or via fulltext search.